Commercial Waste Southwark Modern Slavery Statement

 Governance, Review and Continuous Improvement

-Annual review report and compliance checklist for modern slavery prevention Our senior leadership and board have oversight of the company’s modern slavery response.
+A young couple standing indoors, each holding a large reusable recycling bin; the woman’s bin is bright green with a recycling symbol, containing glass bottles and containers, while the man’s bin is blue with similar recycling symbols, filled with glass bottles and clearer plastic bottles.
+They are smiling and posing for the camera, positioned in front of a wooden sideboard or cabinet with a natural finish, and a background featuring light-colored, vertically paneled walls.
+The scene is well-lit, suggesting natural light or bright indoor lighting.
+The couple appears to be engaged in an environmentally-conscious activity related to waste sorting or recycling, consistent with rubbish removal services in Southwark and the wider London area, highlighting responsible disposal of glass and plastic waste amid a domestic setting.
+Our senior leadership and board have oversight of the company’s modern slavery response.
 We strongly believe that continuous improvement matters: our anti-slavery measures are reviewed annually, and this Modern Slavery Statement is updated to reflect lessons learned, audit findings and changes in legal or sector requirements.
 The annual review process includes assessing the effectiveness of our supplier audits, the usage and outcome of reporting channels, and the impact of training and policy changes.

 We commit to publishing an updated anti-slavery statement each year and to embedding stronger safeguards across our operations.
 Our aim is to ensure that the principles in this anti-slavery statement are not only documented but actively enforced through procurement practices, contract management, and day-to-day supervision of waste services.
 By combining a clear zero-tolerance policy, proportionate supplier audits, accessible reporting channels and a formal annual review, Commercial Waste Southwark seeks to reduce the risk of modern slavery in the wider commercial waste sector.